UVA rays penetrate clothing. Why are uva rays needed for chickens? Benefits

 Free radical theory

-The difference between UVA and UVB radiation
+Difference between UVA and UVB radiation

-To learn how to correctly choose skin protection products from ultraviolet radiation (Ultra Violet - UV), you must first understand what it is.
+To learn how to wisely choose skin protection products from ultraviolet radiation (Ultra Violet - UV), you must first understand what it is.
 Despite the fact that only 5% of all solar radiation reaches the Earth's surface, it is very powerful and far from harmless.

 What is SPF?

-What SPF filters are there?
+What kind of SPF filters are there?

 The SPF index depends on the mixture and concentration of special ingredients - UV filters.
 They are physical (reflective) and chemical (light-absorbing).

-Physical UV Filters(may also be referred to as barrier or mineral) are microparticles of mineral substances that reflect harmful solar radiation.
-Mineral pigments such as titanium dioxide (titanium dioxide) and zinc oxide (zinc oxide) act on the skin like a protective screen and are considered the safest - they are not absorbed, remaining on the surface of the skin, do not cause irritation and allergic reactions.
+Physical UV filters(may also be designated as barrier or mineral) are microparticles of mineral substances that reflect harmful solar radiation.
+Mineral pigments such as titanium dioxide and zinc oxide act on the skin like a protective screen and are considered the safest - they are not absorbed, remaining on the surface skin, do not cause irritation or allergic reactions.
 But products containing only mineral filters are not waterproof and, in most cases, have a protection factor not exceeding 20 units.

-Chemical UV filters(they are also organic) are specially synthesized substances that absorb ultraviolet radiation, react with it, as a result of which it is neutralized.
+Chemical UV filters(aka organic) are specially synthesized substances that absorb ultraviolet radiation, react with it, as a result of which it is neutralized.
 Thus, these filters literally take the hit and block the penetration of sunlight to the skin.
-On sunscreen labels, chemical filters can be found under names such as cinnamates, salicylates, benzophenones, and others.
+On sunscreen labeling, chemical filters can be found under names such as cinnamates, salicylates, benzophenones, etc. Light-absorbing filters are very effective and provide high SPF values - 25-40 units and above.
 Unlike mineral filters, organic filters are resistant to water and do not leave whitish stains on the body.

 All the salt is in the ingredients